Operator · Builder · Steward

 Where I'm going next.

 The fastest way to meet me is in person.
-Below is my 2026 calendar — industry conferences and field travel with the Berkley Small Business team, plus a speaking engagement coming up.
+Below is my 2026 calendar — industry conferences and field travel with the Berkley Small Business team, plus a speaking engagement coming up in September.
 If our paths cross, reach out — I'll make time.

 2026 · Upcoming